omimo/MovaPP/README.md

-Movement Analytics and Annotation Platform -- Performer's Perspective Version
+Movement Analytics Platform -- Performer's Perspective Edition!
 =======

 Mova extracts and visualizes a set of movement features from movement data sequences